vidyasagarpanjri/Snort-Rules/rules/paload_match.md

   2. rawbytes : it will match againts the undecoded/ normalised payload. mostly all payload data is decoded by engine but if we have to match on raw content we can use it.

   content:"google";rawbytes;)
   3. depth: it will look for the match upto specified number of bytes from starting of payload. for eg if curl  www.google.com and check the cache-control header. using   content:"cache";nocase;depth:25;

   4. offset :  it will look for the match after the number of bytes specified in offset in payload eg. we want to look only for html code in html response which is after 80 bytes in curl  www.google.com content:"html";nocase;offset:80;
   5. distance : it will start searching after the match of previous content ( if present else from starting )
-like if we want to search "href" after html in :  curl  www.google.com we use : content:"html";nocase;distance:1;content:"href";nocase;
+like if we want to search "href" after html in :  curl  www.google.com we use : content:"html";nocase;content:"href";nocase;distance:1;

+  6. within: it will look for a text , between end byte of last match and the number of bytes specified in rule. content:"html";nocase;content:"href";nocase;within:1000;
+    it will search for href, between end of html and html+1000 bytes.

+  7.  http_client_body: we hav eto configure the http_inspect preprocessor for this